Radiation pressure backaction on a hexagonal boron nitride nanomechanical resonator: Main text

-To perform dynamical backaction experiments, we place the hBN drum $\Delta z = \SI{13}{\nano\meter}$ away from the cavity node and lock the cavity length, with a lock power of $P_\mathrm{l} = \SI{34.5}{\micro\watt}$.
+To perform dynamical backaction experiments, we place the hBN drum $\Delta z = \SI{13}{\nano\meter}$ away from the cavity node.
+From the cavity transmission, we obtain a loaded cavity linewidth of $\kappa/2\pi=\qty{39.8(2)}{\mega\hertz}$, yielding a loaded cavity finesse of $\mathcal{F} = 90\,000$.
 This sample position corresponds to a value of $G/2\pi = \SI{330}{\mega\hertz\per\nano\meter}$ and $G_{\kappa}/2\pi = \SI{0.19}{\mega\hertz\per\nano\meter}$, extracted from the measurements in Fig.~\ref{staticspec}.
-The cavity is locked at a frequency $\omega_\mathrm{cav}$ detuned from the lock laser frequency $\omega_\mathrm{l}$ by $\Delta_\mathrm{l}/2\pi= (\omega_\mathrm{l}-\omega_\mathrm{cav})/2\pi = -\SI{77}{\mega\hertz}$.
+We lock the cavity length with a lock power of $P_\mathrm{l} = \SI{34.5}{\micro\watt}$ and at a frequency $\omega_\mathrm{cav}$ detuned from the lock laser frequency $\omega_\mathrm{l}$ by $\Delta_\mathrm{l}/2\pi= (\omega_\mathrm{l}-\omega_\mathrm{cav})/2\pi = -\SI{50}{\mega\hertz}$.
 We choose this value as a compromise between having a good signal in reflection and minimizing the backaction from the lock.
-To transform the measured power spectral densities $S_\mathrm{V}$ in volts into displacement power spectra densities $S_\mathrm{x}$, we use as reference the thermomechanical spectra of a well characterized SiN mode at \SI{164.0}{\kilo\hertz} of known effective mass $m_\mathrm{eff} = \SI{2.3}{\nano\gram}$ when probed at the center of the drum-head, following the calibration procedure described in Ref.~\citenum{hauer2013}.
+To transform the measured power spectral densities $S_\mathrm{V}$ in volts into displacement power spectra densities $S_\mathrm{x}$, we use as reference the thermomechanical spectra of a well characterized SiN mode at \SI{164.0}{\kilo\hertz} of known effective mass $m_\mathrm{eff} = \SI{2.3}{\micro\gram}$ when probed at the center of the drum-head, following the calibration procedure described in Ref.~\citenum{hauer2013}.
 This mode is suitable for the calibration because it does not show optomechanical coupling.
+The conversion factor between displacement and volts is \qty{3}{\pico\meter\per\milli\volt}.
 Figure~\ref{calib} shows the spectrum of the SiN mode used for calibration, together with the spectrum of the hBN mode used to perform backaction experiments.
 The solid lines are fits using the displacement power spectral density formula